apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/readwrite-splitting/drop-readwrite-splitting-rule.en.md

 ### Supplement

 - When `databaseName` is not specified, the default is the currently used `DATABASE`.
-If `DATABASE` is not used, `No database selected` will be prompted.
+If `DATABASE` is not used, `No database selected` will be prompted;
+- `ifExists` clause is used for avoid `Readwrite splitting rule not exists` error.

 ### Example